taocpp/config/README.md

 ## Features

- * JAXN syntax with extensions (compatible with JSON).
+ * [JAXN] syntax with extensions (backward compatible with [JSON]).
- * JAXN data model (JSON + binary data + non-finites).
+ * [JAXN] data model ([JSON] extended with binary data and non-finites).
- * Meta data (filename and position information everywhere).
+ * Meta data, all sub-values are annotated with filename and position.
- * Copy/reference/overwrite values and entire sections.
+ * Copy, reference, replace and delete anything in the [JSON] structure.
- * Multiple ways to read and parse other files, and use
+ * Multiple ways to read and parse other config and data files, and use
- * environment variables and output of shell commands.
+ * environment variables and the output of arbitrary shell commands.
+ * The function [`tao::config::parse_file()`](doc/Parsing-Config-Files.md) is all you need to get going.

 ## Status

 This library is still under heavy development and not well documented...

-...however it is functional and usable as shown by the growing test suite.
+...however it works, test coverage is good, and the error messages ... informative.

 To compile the tests and examples it requires our [JSON library](https://github.com/taocpp/json) checked out next to it.